TonyXdZ/TonyXdZ/README.md

 Web developer
 -------------

-Founder and Solo developer behind ⚡Merssis.com⚡ the Algerian C2C e-commerce website (WIP)

 *   🌍  I'm based in Annaba, Algeria
 *   ✉️  You can contact me at [tony23dz@gmail.com](mailto:tony23dz@gmail.com)
-*   🚀  I'm currently working on Merssis
+*   🚀  I'm currently working on SOMETHING
 *   🤝  I'm open to collaborating on any FastApi / Flask / Django projects
 </br>